gael-vanderlee/whai/README.md

 ### Pretty Output

-terma includes enhanced terminal output with:
+whai includes enhanced terminal output with:
 - **Spinners** while waiting for AI responses
 - **Code blocks** for shell commands and outputs
 - **Colored text** for errors, warnings, and info messages